Zafiro Respicio: Post-mayorship

-In August 1994, Respicio was removed from the BID amid his alleged involvement in the case of 11 Indians who, despite facing criminal charges for drug trafficking, were allowed to leave the country based on a self-deportation order issued by Respicio and two associate commissioners.
+In August 1994, Respicio was removed from the BID amid his alleged involvement in the case of 11 Indians who, despite faciaing criminal charges for drug trafficking, were allowed to leave the country based on a self-deportation order issued by Respicio and two associate commissioners.
 Respicio was convicted by the Sandiganbayan in October 2006, sentencing him to 18 years of imprisonment and perpetually disqualifying him from public office.
 Respicio appealed the case, which was later affirmed by the Supreme Court in June 2011.

 Illness and death

 Respicio suffered a heart attack at his home in Makilala, Cotabato on March 10, 2014.
 He was rushed to a hospital in Kidapawan, where he died at the age of 66.
 At the time of his death, Respicio was suffering from diabetes and was undergoing dialysis for end-stage kidney failure.
 He was buried at the Respicio family lot in Makilala.